 Design & Technology

-Design & Technology Information
+Our Design & Technology Lead is Mrs. Sugg.

 Through design and technology at Our Lady of Mount Carmel, children’s academic and practical skills are developed by encouraging them to solve problems based on real life contexts.
 All children have the opportunity to learn through practical exploration of real life products and then to use this knowledge to design and make their own products.
 It aims to encourage children to take risks, to develop new innovative designs and to be reflective learners by giving them opportunities to evaluate their own work, as well as the design and work of others within school and the wider world.
 Children are given time to test their own products and make adjustments which enable them to change their designs and improve their end product.
 Looking at the work of others, giving praise to celebrate success and words of advice when products need further work, enable children to become evaluative learners.